mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/deploy-kaptain/index.md

 1. Confirm the details are correct, and then select the **Enable** button to enable and trigger deployment.
     The status changes to **Enabled**.

-1. If you want to deploy Kaptain to other workspaces, repeat these steps for each additional workspace.
+1. Repeat these steps for each additional workspace, if you want to deploy Kaptain to other workspaces.

 Alternately, you can use the [CLI](#enable-and-deploy-Kaptain-using-the-dkp-cli) to enable your catalog applications.